About

 Under the current legal framework, the 24/7 Network facilitates immediate assistance for the purpose of investigations or proceedings concerning criminal offences related to computer systems and data, or for the collection of evidence in electronic form of a criminal offence.

-With the Second Additional Protocol to the Convention on Cybercrime now open for signature by countries, new responsibilities for the 24/7 Network will be brought in order to enhance international co-operation between States, as well as co-operation with the private sector.
+The Second Additional Protocol to the Budapest Convention, on enhanced cooperation and disclosure of electronic evidence, opened for signature in May 2022, brought new responsibilities for the 24/7 Network in order to enhance international cooperation between States as well as with the private sector.

 Albania